EmanueleUniroma2/ComfyUI-CascadeLoraNode/README.md

 # How to install
+This node is an extension of already existing nodes in comfy UI, and it was just easier to add it to the vanilla nodes.py rather than creating a custom node package with one node.
-Just add these to the declarations in your comfy ui nodes.py
+To enable this node, add these names to the mappings declarations in your comfy ui nodes.py

 NODE_CLASS_MAPPINGS = {
   ...,